cqse/teamscale-client-python/README.md

 Install via:

     pip install teamscale-client

+# Setup
+Copy the file `examples/.teamscale-client.config` into your home directory and update it to reflect your setup.

 # Development
 We are happy to add additional service calls to the client.
 Please make sure you include a test, if you add a service call.
 To run them use: